 Once a diagnosis arrives during stage III or stage IV of the cancer development — meaning it already has metastasized — treatment options are limited.
 These sad facts about this disease mean the number of people eligible for potentially ground-breaking clinical trials are also limited.

-Prognosis is generally poor because most patients do not exhibit symptoms of mesothelioma until 20 to 50 years after initial exposure to asbestos occurred, allowing the cancer to develop and mature in the body.
+Prognosis is generally poor because most patients do not exhibit symptoms of mesothelioma until 20 to 50 years after initial exposure to asbestos occurred.

 "The real gains will be made from finding it (mesothelioma) earlier," said surgeon Harvey Pass, M.D., a long-time leader in mesothelioma advancements.
 "Treatments will work better.
 It could be very important in turning this into a chronic illness."